egemenimre/opticks/docs/models/sharpness/mtf_scenarios.md

 Imager MTF (as tested in the lab):

-- Optics (Aberrated)
+- Optics
+  - Diffraction
+  - Aberrations
+  - Off-Axis
+- Detector
   - Detector Sampling
   - Detector Diffusion
+  - Cross-talk
 - Cryocoolers, shutters and similar vibration sources on the Imager

 This is usually the requirement (or its breakdown) towards the Imager Supplier.
 Each item can be directly measured or at least derived via lab measurements.
 The total Imager MTF is the combination of these items.